-- Areas of interest Biology
+Areas of interest Biology

 This course examines the ethical and societal impacts of biological knowledge and medical practice.
-We will focus on a range of current issues, including the nature of bioethics; vaccination; animal ethics; cloning of humans and other animals; genetic screening and gene therapy; reproductive technologies; organ and stem cell transplantation, neurotechnology and the convergence of humans and machines to repair or enhance human function.
+We will focus on a range of current issues, including the nature of bioethics; vaccination; animal ethics; cloning of humans and other animals; genetic screening and gene therapy; reproductive technologies; organ and stem cell transplantation, and the convergence of humans and machines.
 Broad issues affecting individual and societal decisions to accept or reject technologies will be discussed, such as risk/benefit assessments and regulation of new technologies.
 Students will be presented with many diverse perspectives through readings, tutorial discussions and lectures.

 Upon successful completion, students will have the knowledge and skills to:

 - Discuss the science involved in new biotechnologies and the associated contextual issues

 - Identify a personal view in the context of the debate about a biotechnology